walkerRnD/codebuff/npm-app/README.md

 # The AI tool for senior engineers

-Manicode makes experienced engineers more productive, every day.

-Go faster, even in large codebases!
+Go faster every day, even in large codebases!

 Run `manicode` from your terminal.
 Tell it what to do.
 It will read and write to files in your project to swiftly accomplish tasks.